 The challenge for the mission movement is to work to help those with disability to serve and remain serving in missions.
 Alternative models of mission may provide conducive environments for people with disability: working in a country that offers excellent health care, regularly traveling home for ongoing care, or serving remotely via communication technology.
 Disability is no barrier in God’s Kingdom.

-Dr Nathan is a public health expert, working alongside development organisations and the South Asian church to empower those with disability.
+The author is a public health expert, working alongside development organisations and the Asian church to empower those with disability.